walkeknow/flip-to-know/README.md

 # Flip To Know

-A flashcard based quiz built using React Native
+A React Native app allowing users to create and answer custom flashcard based quizzes

 ## How to use